 14. No Experience Necessary Jobs

 This is another interesting one.
 No experience jobs seem to be a common way to entice someone that is just entering the market.
-These generally don’t exist and you really need to be weary.
+These generally don’t exist and you really need to be wary.
 The ‘client’ is most likely not going to pay you anything and in most cases probably wants you to pay for something first.

 I must also say that there are a few legitimate No Experience jobs out there by reputable companies.
 They will train you at their own cost and give you an opportunity.
 They won’t ask you for money and the process is quite transparent.
 The difference is that you will in need to be interviewed.